davidsilb/chat-app/README.md

     │   ├── index.html             # Main chat compiler UI using oldGroq.js
     │   ├── login.html             # Login page
     │   ├── register.html          # Register page
-    │   └── logos/                 # a cancer in this product
-    │       ├── cute_logo.png      # the only file that should be in here
-    │       ├── asdlkj;fhgglk;jhdsfag;hlkjn # this slop makes me cry
+    │   └── logos/                 # a plagua in this product, full of slop │       ├── cute_logo.png      #🐱the only file that should be in here🐱 │       ├── asdlkj;fhgglk;jhdsfag;hlkjn # this slop makes me cry
     │       ├── afdgdagaklj;adfgl;kjgfd;lkjaf # :'(
+    ├── middleware/
+    │   └── isAuthenticated.js     # Check for who is login, knock knock
     ├── mongo/
     │   └── ChatSession.js         # Mongoose schema (store chats)
     ├── models/